Minor Earth Major Sky

-Minor Earth Major Sky (stylised as minor earth major sky) is the sixth studio album by Norwegian band A-ha, released on 14 April 2000 by WEA.
+Minor Earth Major Sky (stylised as minor earth major sky) is the sixth studio album by Norwegian synth-pop band A-ha, released on 14 April 2000 by WEA.

 Background and release

 Following the release of a-ha's fifth studio album, Memorial Beach (1993), the band decided to go on a hiatus.
 In 1998, the band was invited to perform at the Nobel Peace Prize Concert.
 Paul Waaktaar-Savoy had written "Summer Moved On" especially for this performance.
 They also performed "The Sun Always Shines on T.V.".
 This performance was a-ha's comeback into the world of music and the band decided to return to the studio.

 Almost the entire album was remixed by producer Niven Garland at the record company's insistence to make it more radio-friendly for the band's German market.

 "Summer Moved On", "Minor Earth Major Sky" and "Velvet" were commercially released as singles.
 "I Wish I Cared" was an Internet download single, accompanied by an Internet-only music video—one of the first of its kind.

 The aircraft cockpit on the cover art is from a Boeing 707.

 Backing vocals for the track "Velvet" were provided by Simone Larsen of Norwegian band D-Sound.